 aws iam get-role --role-name "CSPM"

-You will receive a JSON response with details about the role, including the ARN.
+You then receive a JSON response with details about the role, including the ARN.

-If you are encountering issues when adding your AWS environment to the platform, check the following:
+If you encounter issues while adding your AWS environment to the Fluid Attacks platform, verify the following:

 ReadOnlyAccess